 Find a diet-partner.

 It’s always easier to do something with a buddy rather than doing it alone.
 Find someone who is willing to go along with you on your diet, even if it is just for the first few weeks so you can share the struggle.
+Motivation is often the biggest hurdle to overcome with these kinds of efforts and having someone to pull you up, while you do likewise, can really be a major benefit.
 However, you’ll need to chose your diet-partner wisely.
 Someone who is too intense or too relaxed about their diet will do more harm than good.
+Don’t just choose your closest friend without figuring out if you’re on the same page.
+Sit down and make a plan together so you can share the road together.

 Don’t let a slip-up throw you off.

 There’s a fine line you need to strike with your diet in terms of success and failure.
-While you should stick with the guidelines you’ve set for yourself, you need to know how to deal with those time you slip-up.
-It’s nothing to be ashamed off, as it’s bound to happen occasionally, so don’t see it as failure on your part but rather a bump in the road.
+While you should stick with the guidelines you’ve set for yourself, you need to know how to deal with those times you slip-up.
+It’s nothing to be ashamed of, as it’s bound to happen occasionally, so don’t see it as failure on your part but rather a bump in the road.
 It does not mean that you don’t have the discipline to succeed, nor does it mean you should skip a meal or otherwise punish yourself.
-Simply move passed it and work to avoid such slips in the future.
+Simply learn from your mistakes, move passed it and do better next time.

 Don’t forget the exercise.

 Any strict diet will be made ineffective if exercise is not also brought into the mix.
-Don’t make excuses about how you don’t need to exercise because you’ve given up eating French fries.
+Don’t make excuses about how you don’t need to exercise because you’ve given up potato chips.
 Exercise is an essential ingredient in every successful diet.
 When you make that eating-plan, add in a work-out schedule and stick to it as much as you stick to the diet.